1030 W. MacArthur Blvd. #14

 Amenities

-Now Available!
-Perfect 1 Bedroom 1 Bath Upstairs Unit!! - We offer you a spacious 1 Bedroom 1 bath in a gated community with a pool onsite!!
-Upgraded upstairs unit with an assigned parking space, new fresh paint, carpet, stove/oven, dishwasher and light fixtures.
+Perfect 1 Bedroom 1 Bath Upstairs Unit- Available NOW! - We offer you a spacious 1 Bedroom 1 bath in a gated community with a pool and tennis court onsite!!
+Upgraded upstairs unit with an assigned parking space, carpet, stove/oven, dishwasher and light fixtures.

 No Pets Allowed